EricEricEricJin/ECE539-Group-Project/proposal/proposal.md

 - Tesla T4 on Google Colab

 ## About some concerns raised by Professor
+- Computation time

-- Computation time: upon our reproduction of previous work, we find the preprocessing (FFT), training, and testing is fast on T4 GPU.
+    Upon our reproduction of previous work, we find the preprocessing (FFT), training, and testing is fast on T4 GPU.
+- Dataset size

-- Dataset size: Professor recommends us to extract the features from audio and only save the features as dataset.
+    Professor recommends us to extract the features from audio and only save the features as dataset.
 However, in our case the feature is spectrogram.
 Raw audio is in size (661500, ) and spectrogram is currently in size (5166, 129) (depends on FFT sliding window size and step), which is even larger.

-The GBs dataset may be difficult to distribute on Github, but they can be handled by google drive and colab easily.
+    The GBs dataset may be difficult to distribute on Github, but they can be handled by google drive and Colab easily.

 ## References
 - Code AI Blogs "Classifying Music and Speech with Machine Learning."
 Medium, [https://medium.com/m2mtechconnect/classifying-music-and-speech-with-machine-learning-e036ffab002e](https://medium.com/m2mtechconnect/classifying-music-and-speech-with-machine-learning-e036ffab002e), 2021.